manzanotti/geniushub-client/README.md

 ## Current limitations
 Current limitations & to-dos.
- - `ghclient.py` is a bit flaky.
+ - `ghclient.py` is a bit flaky
- - v3 zones have no schedule.
+ - v3 zones have no schedule
+ - some v3 devices have a Null type

 ## Installation
 Either clone this repository and run `python setup.py install`, or install from pip using `pip install geniushub-client`.